 • Create, Maintain and Distribute Corporate Style Guide Assets

-"Most rewarding is writing about achievers, their accomplishments and their satisfied customers.
-These are the often overlooked, yet well deserved tributes most people will never get to celebrate during their fleeting business careers."
+"Most satisfying for me is writing about achievers, their accomplishments and their satisfied customers.
+These are the often overlooked, yet well deserved tributes for which most people will never receive attribution during their fleeting business careers.